mgroves/realworld-aspnet-couchbase/README.md

       2. Couchbase Server: Create a user with read/write permission (key-value, query) to all collections in the Conduit bucket.
 (Or if you aren't in production, use the admin credentials)
    3. Run the migrations in the *Conduit.Migrations* project (see [NoSqlMigrator](https://github.com/mgroves/NoSqlMigrator)).
    4. (Manual alternative to step 3) Create the database objects collections, indexes, documents, indexes as described in the *comments* of the classes of the *Conduit.Migrations* project.
-3. Configure Conduit.Web
-   1. In appsettings.json, add the Couchbase connection string, username, password, and bucket name
-4. Configure Conduit.Tests and Conduit.Migrations
+3. Configure Conduit.Web, Conduit.Tests and Conduit.Migrations
-   1. Add User Secrets to Conduit.Tests and Conduit.Migrations, following secrets.json.template example for both
+   1. Add User Secrets to Conduit.Tests and Conduit.Migrations, following secrets.json.template examples
    2. You should use a separate bucket for integration tests, since integration tests will run "down" migrations and destroy anything in the bucket.
-5. Compile and run Conduit.Web
+4. Compile and run Conduit.Web
    1. Standard compile/run from command line/VSCode/Visual Studio/Rider should work fine
    2. You can use Postman to exercise the endpoints.
 [RealWorld has a Postman collection available for your convenience](https://realworld-docs.netlify.app/docs/specs/backend-specs/postman) (which is currently checked into this repo, but beware--if you have issues, fall back to the official one).
    3. You can also use the generated SwaggerUI to exercise the endpoints.